Jacfger/HKUST-Robotics-Team-Internal-Hardware-Tutorial-1920/Tutorial 0 - Basic Knowledge.md

 However, if you are being electrical shocked unluckily.
 During the process, you are actually creating a difference by putting your feet onto the ground; as the ground you stand on are generally connected to the ground of the power plug.
 As a result, the point where you touch and the ground will have a electric potential difference (voltage) of 220V (or 110V, 230V in some country).
 Hence, current is going to flow through your body.

-Therefore, for voltage to exist, or perhaps, creating a electric potential difference, you need to create a difference.
-A.K.A. a closed circuit (which means make the circuit form loops/meshes).
-Just like what you did when you are being electrical shocked.
+Therefore, for measuring the voltage, or perhaps, finding the electric potential difference, you need to find a reference correctly.

 ##### 1.2 Current